Carnivorous plant: Pitfall traps

 Characterised by an internal chamber, pitfall traps are thought to have evolved independently at least six times.
 This particular adaptation is found within the families Sarraceniaceae (Darlingtonia, Heliamphora, Sarracenia), Nepenthaceae (Nepenthes), and Cephalotaceae (Cephalotus).
 Within the family Bromeliaceae, pitcher morphology and carnivory evolved twice (Brocchinia and Catopsis).
 Because these families do not share a common ancestor who also had pitfall trap morphology, carnivorous pitchers are an example of convergent evolution.

 A passive trap, pitfall traps attract prey with nectar bribes secreted by the peristome and bright flower-like anthocyanin patterning within the pitcher.
 The linings of most pitcher plants are covered in a loose coating of waxy flakes which are slippery for insects, causing them to fall into the pitcher.
 Once within the pitcher structure, digestive enzymes or mutualistic species break down the prey into an absorbable form for the plant.
 Water can become trapped within the pitcher, making a habitat for other flora and fauna.
-This type of 'water body' is called a Phytotelma.
+This type of 'water body' is called a phytotelma.

 The simplest pitcher plants are probably those of Heliamphora, the marsh pitcher plant.
 In this genus, the traps are clearly derived from a simple rolled leaf whose margins have sealed together.
 These plants live in areas of high rainfall in South America such as Mount Roraima and consequently have a problem ensuring their pitchers do not overflow.
 To counteract this problem, natural selection has favoured the evolution of an overflow similar to that of a bathroom sink—a small gap in the zipped-up leaf margins allows excess water to flow out of the pitcher.

 In the genus Sarracenia, the problem of pitcher overflow is solved by an operculum, which is essentially a flared leaflet that covers the opening of the rolled-leaf tube and protects it from rain.
-Possibly because of this improved waterproofing, Sarracenia species secrete enzymes such as proteases and phosphatases into the digestive fluid at the bottom of the pitcher; Most Heliamphora rely on bacterial digestion alone with the exception of a single species, Heliamphora tatei, which does produce digestive enzymes.
-The enzymes digest the proteins and nucleic acids in the prey, releasing amino acids and phosphate ions, which the plant absorbs.
+Possibly because of this improved waterproofing, Sarracenia species secrete enzymes such as proteases and phosphatases into the digestive fluid at the bottom of the pitcher.
 In at least one species, Sarracenia flava, the nectar bribe is laced with coniine, a toxic alkaloid also found in hemlock, which probably increases the efficiency of the traps by intoxicating prey.